JuliaDocs/Julia-Cheat-Sheet/_includes/br/Linear-Algebra.md

-For most linear algebra tools, use `using LinearAlgebra`.
-Para mais ferramentas de Álgebra Linear, use `using LinearAlgebra`.
+Para a maioria das ferramentas de Álgebra Linear, use `using LinearAlgebra`.

 |                                |                                                                                                                                            |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------ |